-This does seem to be another year of disaster movie mania, earlier in the year we got Pompeii which was basically Gladiator meets Titanic on the slopes of Dante’s Peak, then we had Darren Aronofsky’s Noah that of course is about the world’s first disaster story and was kind of dreadful, but now we have Into the Storm which tops them all in the epic nature carnage category.
+This does seem to be another year of disaster movie mania.
+Earlier in the year we got Pompeii which was basically Gladiator meets Titanic on the slopes of Dante’s Peak, and then we had Darren Aronofsky’s Noah, which was about the world’s first disaster story and was kind of dreadful in its own right, but now we have Into the Storm which tops them all in the epic nature carnage category.
 This is the film Jan de Bont’s Twister wanted to be.

-The Morris Family: Gary Morris (Richard Armitage) is a widower and dad to two teen-age sons.
-He is also the local schools vice principle and wound up a bit too tight.
+The Morris Family: Gary Morris (Richard Armitage) is a widower and dad to two teenage sons.
+He is also the local school’s vice principal and wound up a bit too tight.
 Donnie Morris (Max Deacon) is the resentful son who has become estranged from his father since the passing of their mother.
 Trey Morris (Nathan Kress) is the young son who basically would like everyone to just chill out.
 Thrown into that mix is Kaitlyn (Alycia Debnam Carey) the high school girl that Donnie has a crush on.
 Note: Disasters are amazing relationship builders.